AbstractLeap/dashing/docs/configuration-indexes.md

+---
+configuration: true
+---

+# Indexes

 Adding indexes to your database schema is done using the configuration object.
 These indexes can then be created using the dash tool.

-By default indexes are automatically created on all properties that are many to one relations.
+By default indexes are automatically created on all properties that are many-to-one or one-to-one relations.
-This is done on the premise that you will be using these relationships in fetch queries and that these will benefit from the indexes.
+This is done on the premise that you will be using these relationships in fetch queries (joins) and that these will benefit from the indexes.

 To specifically add a new index use the Index() method on a particular IMap instance.